abhirajb/Klingon-Speak/README.md

-# Klingon-Speak
+# Klingon-Speak- The language invented by Dr. Sheldon Cooper(fictional character)
- Translator-> The app translates text into Klingon --The language invented by Dr. Sheldon Cooper(fictional character)
+ Translator-> The app translates text into Klingon